 - Clean design with AF/MF switch and focus hold programmable button.

 - Less expensive, but not massively so.
 And if less spend is the main goal you might give the Viltrox a look.

 - That is all I have got.
 Still an excellent choice.
 More of an indication of how good the Rokinon/Samyang is rather than any ding on the Sony.

 - Firmware.
 Slightly slower focus than blazing fast is still very fast.
 Only apparent in direct comparison.
 Not noticeable in isolation.
 Gap likely closed further if not eliminated entirely if Rokinon/Samyang updates firmware further.

 - Larger, but not large.
-Nowhere near as large as more expensive options, but large enough to provide a more impressive aesthetic presence with the larger front glass and red ring.
+Nowhere near as large as more expensive options.

 - While more expensive than the FE it is a screaming bargain when compared to Zeiss and other f/1.4 offerings.